 Settings → Privacy & Security → Location Services → System Services → Significant Locations

-Turn OFF and clear history.
+Turn the feature off and clear any existing location history.

-Settings → Privacy & Security → Camera / Microphone
+Settings → Privacy & Security → Camera

 Settings → Safari

-• Prevent Cross-Site Tracking
+- Prevent Cross-Site Tracking

-• Fraudulent Website Warning
+- Fraudulent Website Warning

-• Hide IP Address
+- Hide IP Address

 5. Review App Permissions Regularly